Foundation Degree (FdSc) Veterinary Nursing UCAS Code: D310

 • 60 UCAS tariff points from at least two subjects studied to A2 (including a Science subject), or a relevant Level 3 vocational diploma (dependent on grades)

 • 5 GCSEs at grade C or above including English, Maths and Science

 • Four weeks’ work experience with suitable references in a veterinary practice to be secured prior to the start of the programme.

 Due to the specific requirements of the course Accreditation of Prior Learning (APL) will not be permitted.

-Upon successful completion of this course students may progress into paraprofessional roles that serve the animal health industry.
+Upon successful completion of this course students may apply to study the BSc (Hons) Veterinary Nursing programme.